sciop-portfolio/Article-1546/Article.md

 # Solution
 ### Approach 1: Greedy with a collection of prefixes
 ##### Intuition
 As a general rule, any greedy approach to a dynamic programming problem requires us to explicitly make sure that the steps taken lead us to a correct solution.
-Greedy is only feasible when we have **proof** that greedy is correct.
+Greedy is only feasible when we have **proof** that our particular greedy solution is correct.

 We can be sure that the first valid subarray <code>[i<sub>1</sub>, j<sub>1</sub>]</code> we find, starting from the left, belongs to a best set of non-overlapping subarrays:
   - <code>j<sub>1</sub></code> is the smallest of all <code>j<sub>k</sub></code>.